 - Adrenal: Adrenal glands produce the hormones that control sex drive and cortisol, the stress hormone.

-- Pineal: This gland produces melatonin which affects sleep.
+- Pineal: This gland produces melatonin which affect sleep.

 - Ovaries: Only in women, the ovaries secrete estrogen, testosterone and progesterone, the female sex hormones.